 If you’ve recently undergone a breast augmentation or are considering doing so in the near future, preparation is key to a successful experience.
-Though you may be most focused on what you must do before your surgery, it’s important to remember to make arrangements for your post-operative recovery time as well.
+Though you may be most focused on what you must do before your breast augmentation surgery, it’s important to remember to make arrangements for your breast augmentation post-operative recovery time as well.

 There are many simple, daily tasks that you won’t be able to do for at least a week after your surgery, or maybe more.
 It’s safest to make plans so your life will be as easy and effort-free as possible during the first two weeks after surgery.
 Make freezer meals that just need to be cooked in the oven, stock up on bottled water, and organize your kitchen shelves so you won’t need to reach for the items you use most frequently.